opencryptoki/opencryptoki/README.md

 Does not work with TPM version 2.0.
 We plan to remove the TPM token in a future openCryptoki release or version.

+AIX only supports the CCA and software tokens, and both are enabled in a default build configuration.
+Other tokens are unsupported and cannot be force-enabled, even through the `configure` utility.

 ## REQUIREMENTS:

+### Common
+Building opencryptoki needs the following utilities.
+- flex
+- bison
+- make
+- autoconf
+- automake
+- pkg-config
+- libtool
+- m4
+- openldap-devel
+- openssl-devel
+- libcap-devel (Linux-only)
+- systemd-devel (Linux-only)

+These libraries are usually provided by your platform's package management utilities.
+On AIX, they must be installed from the AIX Toolbox repositories.

+### Tokens
 - IBM ICA - requires libica library version 3.3.0 or higher for accessing ICA hardware crypto on IBM zSeries.

-- IBM CCA - requires IBM XCrypto CEX3C card (or higher) and the CEX3C host libraries and tools version 4.1 (or higher).
+- IBM CCA - requires the CCA host library with version 7.1 or higher, and IBM Crypto CEX3C card (or higher) on Linux for IBM Z. On AIX, only the IBM CEX7S (4769) crypto card is supported.
+On both platforms, this token needs the `lber` library, which is usually part of the `openldap` package.

 - TPM (**deprecated**) - requires a TPM, TPM tools, and TCG software stack.
 Supports TPM version 1.2 only.

 - SWToken - The software token uses OpenSSL version 1.1.1 or higher.
+This token needs the `lber` library, which is usually part of openldap.

 - ICSF    - The Integrated Cryptographic Service Facility (ICSF) token requires openldap and openldap client software version 2.4.23 or higher.
 Lex and Yacc are